sobajiro2/DIY-DRONE/README.md

 current situation

-Extract the stick signal from a junk radio with no technical qualifications and input it to the radio's ESP.
+Extract the stick signal from a junk radio with no technical qualifications in japan and input it to the radio's ESP.

 Remove the flight controller of QUATTROX-EYE (same as SYMA X5C)